54Xander/DistRMI/README.md

 # DistRMI

-This is a Pytorch implementation of the paper:"DistRMI: deep distance-aware neural network for explainable RNA loop motif-small molecule interaction prediction"
+This is a Pytorch implementation of the paper:"DistRMI: a deep distance-aware neural network for explainable RNA loop motif-small molecule interaction prediction"

 ![framework]![framework](figures/framework.png)